lindbrook/packageRank/README.md

 Second, to help you check/remember when logs are posted in your location, there’s `logInfo()`.
 The function checks to see if “today’s” log is posted on RStudio’s server and if “today’s” results have been computed in ‘cranlogs’.
-Using the optional `logInfo(list.available = TRUE)`, the function will compute the dates of the last available download log and ‘cranlogs’ result by looking at the previous week.
+If you use the optional `logInfo(show.available = TRUE)`, the function will check the previous week to look up the latest available download log and ‘cranlogs’ result.

 Keep in mind that 17:00 UTC is not a hard deadline.
 Barring server issues, the logs are usually posted *before* that time.
 I don’t know